AlyaNovikova/Deep_Learning_course_Group5/README.md

 ### REPO Directories and Files

 #### `Bert_based_models/`
-- **bert_comparison** notebook: This notebook contains the code for comparing BERT-based models and fine-tuning them for news headlines with and without synthetic data.
+- **Bert_comparison.ipynb** notebook: This notebook contains the code for comparing BERT-based models and fine-tuning them for news headlines with and without synthetic data.
 It also includes a cross-domain testing on the iSarcasm dataset for tweets.

 #### `Synthetic_data/`
 - Code for generating synthetic data.

 #### `SimCSE/`
 - The main repository is available at the following link: [[SimCSE](https://github.com/princeton-nlp/simcse?tab=readme-ov-file)]
+- Only files for running the necessary training are stored here to save space in memory

+#### `Contrastive_comparison/`
+-

 #### `Sentence_bert_finetuning/`
 - Code for fine-tuning Sentence-BERT models.